enasequence/read_docs/prog_01.md

 </RECEIPT>
 ```

+Above, the assigned run accession number `ERR049536` is provided in the `accession` attribute
+within the `RUN` block.

-If the submission was not succesfull the Receipt XML will contain the error messages within `MESSAGES` block:
+If the submission was not successful the Receipt XML will contain the error messages within
+the `MESSAGES` block:

 ```
 <RECEIPT receiptDate="2014-12-02T16:06:20.871Z" success="false">